LizDresserDev/flutter_web_issue/README.md

 # web_issue_example

-An buggy Flutter project that uses Firebase Messaging.
+A buggy Flutter project that uses Firebase Messaging.
 The user can't enter text into a textfield becaues the autofocus is still on the original _emailController.

 ## Reproduction Steps